 It may be one of the saddest types of calls I get in my career as a divorce lawyer for men in New Jersey.

-“My ex is trying to turn the kids against me,” is roughly how the calls go.
+“My ex is turning my daughter against me,” says the worried father.
 “What can I do to stop her?”

 Divorce is scary enough as it is for children.
-They didn’t ask their folks to split up and when they also are subjected to what psychologists call Parental Alienation, it becomes terrifying.
+They didn’t ask their folks to split up.
+When they also are subjected to what psychologists call Parental Alienation, it becomes terrifying.
 They are made to feel guilty about loving their dad.
 Just speak to the children who are caught in the crossfire and listen to their story as I have.
-It’s heartrending to hear them and it takes a terrible toll on the father.
+It’s heart wrenching to hear them, and it takes a terrible toll on the father.

 Here are some ways to spot signs that your former wife is trying to alienate your children and some strategies to stop it.

-Telltale Signs Your Ex Is Poisoning Your Relationship with the Kids
+Telltale Signs Your Ex Is Turning Your Child Against You

 There are some ways to spot if the mother of your children is badmouthing you to them.
 The earliest warning sign is on social media.
 If her Facebook page is filled with derogatory comments about you to her family and friends, chances are pretty good she is making similar remarks to your children.
 Take screenshots and save them; if she blocks you, ask a friend to continue doing so.